 Place 2 tablespoons oil in a wok or deep frying pan over medium-high heat.
 Add the onion and stir-fry 2 to 3 minutes.
 Add a little of the wine (1/2 to 1 tablespoons at a time) instead of more oil whenever the pan becomes dry.

 Add the bell peppers.
 If using unripe and green jackfruit, add it now as well.
 Continue stir-frying another 2 to 3 minutes, or until peppers have softened and turned bright in color.
 Again, add a little wine when pan becomes dry to keep ingredients frying nicely.

 Add the paste you made earlier, plus the coconut milk (start by adding 1/3 can).
 If using ripe or prepared jackfruit, add it now.
 Stir well to combine.

 Reduce heat to medium-low, allowing the curry to gently simmer 2 to 3 minutes, or until ingredients are nicely cooked, but not too soft (bell peppers should still retain their firmness and color).
 Try not to overcook this curry, or you will lose the fragrance and taste of the paste.
 When done, the green jackfruit should shred easily (like chicken).
 If using ripe, unsweetened jackfruit, it should be soft but not mushy in texture.

 Just before serving, add the cashews, gently stirring them in.
-Now do a taste-test, looking for a balance of salty, sour, sweet and spicy.
-If not salty enough, add more fish sauce, soy sauce or a little salt.
+Now do a taste-test, looking for a balance of salty, sour, sweet, and spicy.
+If not salty enough, add more fish sauce, soy sauce, or a little salt.
 If too salty for your taste, add another squeeze of lemon or lime juice.
-If not spicy enough, add more fresh chili.
+If not spicy enough, add more fresh chile.
 If too spicy (or if you prefer more sauce), add a little more coconut milk.
 Add a little more sugar if too sour.